sentenz/convention/about/comment.md

   > A known bug that should be corrected.

 - FIXME
   > Should be corrected.
+Typically intended to be short-lived.

+- TODO
+  > Something to be done.
+Typically intended to be short-lived.

 - HACK
   > A workaround.

-- TODO
-  > Something to be done.

 - NOTE
   > Used to highlight especially notable gotchas.